Giant Steps for Algebra (GS4A) is the dissertation project of Kiera Chase.

 - Consistent measures.
 All variable units (giant steps) and all fixed units (meters) are respectively uniform in size both within and between expressions (days);

 - Equivalent expressions.
 The two expressions (Day 1 and Day 2) are of identical magnitude—they share the “start” and the “end” points, so that they subtend precisely the same linear extent (even though the total distance traveled may differ between days, such as when a giant oversteps and then goes back);

 - Shared frame of reference.The variable quantity (giant steps) can be described in terms of the unit quantity (meters).

 As students progress through the activity, they realized the shortcomings of the available generic interface tools for generating and maintaining the SILOs.
 With each articulation of what the mathematical tool should do, the technological learning environment took on the enactment of that particular feature, thus relieving the students from enacting it themselves.
 This is what we mean by reverse scaffolding.
 The approach thus levels the development of transparency, and reverse-scaffolds student learning.
 Here are the interface levels, with each level giving students the new tools they know they need.

-In the emprical work, we set up an experimental and control group.
-The experimental group worked in the reverse-scaffoling pedagogical approach, whereas the control group worked according to classical scaffoldiong, where all the help students might need was all provided at the beginning of the activity.
+In the empirical work, we set up an experimental and control group.
+The experimental group worked in the reverse-scaffolding pedagogical approach, whereas the control group worked according to classical scaffolding, where all the help students might need was all provided at the beginning of the activity.